Thank you for checking out my book(s)!

 When the COVID-19 pandemic forced me into shielding (500+ days and counting as I write these words), I wanted to keep myself busy and, at least somewhat, sane.
 I decided to write about the experience of being completely isolated, but my mind wasn’t in it.
 Turns out you can’t keep depression at bay writing about the very thing that threatens to pull you down.
 I needed something that would excite me and keep my mind out of the black hole.

 Luckily, I had something that was vying for my attention.
 A rather extensive archive of DNF writing projects to be precise.
-Two of said projects, we can call them Anna and Bo, have always seemed to annoy me more than all the others combined.
+Two of said projects, we can call them Anna and Bo, had always seemed to annoy me more than all the other scripts combined.

 Both of these stories had potential, but I always felt they lacked that special something.
 You know, that feeling, whatever it is, that makes you want to share a story with all your friends and family.
 (Yes, I am that annoying person who wants my people to read, watch and listen to the stories I love, and I’ll shamelessly nag them until they actually do it!)

 The pandemic made my old plague story feel relevant, but a part of me believed that Anna and Bo would be really good as a couple.
 If they weren’t so bloody vanilla!
 I set about plotting ways to make them work together and that’s when it dawned on me.
 There was, indeed, a way I could shake things up and inject some serious action, intrigue, and smut into the mix.